gelinger777/jarvis/readme.md

 This will merge all work from `dev-vach` to `main` branch.
 At this point developer can do final polish of the source before committing the feature.

+In order to separate boilerplate from actual business logic code, we use extensions functions in file `/internal/stuff.kt` in the root of each module, to write easily readable code in public classes, each method or object defined in `stuff.kt` must have `internal` visibility, this file is only for implementation boilerplate, it shall not contain valuable business logic on its own.

+`internal` package can also be used to hold some sample run scripts that are not valid tests on their own but are valuable for development (for debugging purposes).